bin-devops/bin-devops.sh/content/posts/the-complete-guide-to-setting-up-a-new-aws-account-2025.md

-title = 'The Complete Guide to Setting Up a New AWS Account [2025]' date = 2024-11-10 draft = false
+title = 'The Complete Guide to Setting Up a New AWS Account [2025]' date = 2024-11-10 draft = false summary = "This tutorial brings together the many moving parts involved in setting up a new AWS account to get your project off to the best start it can."
 +++

 When you create your first AWS account, it can be quite daunting figuring out